solana-labs/solana/book/src/proposals/durable-tx-nonces.md

 To begin using the account an `Initialize` instruction is executed on it, advancing its state to `Initialized` and storing a durable nonce, chosen by the contract from the `recent_blockhashes` sysvar, in the data field.

-When making use of a durable nonce, the client must first query its value from account data.
-A transaction is now constructed in the normal way, but with the following additional requirements:

-  1) The durable nonce value is used in the `recent_blockhash` field
-  2) A `Nonce` instruction is issued (first?)
-  3) The appropriate transaction flag (TBD) is set, signaling that the usual hash age check should be skipped and the previous requirements enforced

 For the `Nonce` instruction to succeed:
   1) The nonce account MUST have been advanced to the `Initialized` state,